Study Abroad - International Business

 - Business 304: Business Ethics in a Global Market

-The 2019 itinerary will be announced shortly.
+View the 2019 itinerary here.
 Past seminars have visited the following sites:

 - France: Aix-en-Provence, and Marseille